 The reason that things like freeze-dried beef, freeze-dried vegetables, and freeze-dried fruits can last for such an incredibly long time is because the drying process forces moisture out of the food.

 This process results in a finished product that contains less than one percent of the original moisture content.
-Without moisture, bacteria that cause spoilage can't grow, so your meat stays fresh.
+Without moisture, bacteria that causes spoilage can't grow, so your meat stays fresh.
 Of course, the key is that you'll need to store your products properly or run the risk of moisture reabsorption, which will lead to spoiling.

 What's the Best Way to Store Freeze Dried Food for Prepping?